Global Progress

 (b) FFI calculations.

-Percentage of industrially milled wheat that is fortified, adjusted for opportunity - 2022
+Percentage of fortified wheat flour, adjusted for opportunity - 2025

 Wheat Availability and Fortification Legislation - July 2020